 George and Sarah smiled like grandparents with little excited grandkids on Christmas morning.
 "The whole town's pretty proud of the restoration work.
 Higginsburg's got a weekend called "Dog Days", but we got a weekend, a week, and a finale weekend of festivities where we block off the roads from anything but period 1800s traffic --and sightseers on foot.
 It's called, ‘Walk on the Wilder Side.’," explained George.

 George continued with a hand-gesture, "Boardwalks and almost-period store-fronts all around the town square, bands and shows on the square stage, whittlers on rocking chairs...
 Sarah, did we have the gunfight last year?
-Oh Redtail, you missed all that by a couple weeks.
-Two weeks before Memorial Day --sort of a farewell to Spring thing."
+Oh Redtail, you missed some of that by a couple weeks.
+The weekend two weeks before Memorial Day is sort of a farewell to Spring 1800s thing."

 "I want to look at all of it!
 Where should I start?
 Oh, I feel like it's my first trip to a big playground my friends had been telling me about!" said Redtail.

 George said, "Let's try clockwise, starting at Sarah's Place."